 - Tag spot taxonomy – Select the taxonomy that is displayed in the tag spot (after the post content)

 - Tag spot text – Replace the default “Tags” label text with the name of your taxonomy

-- Custom sidebar + position – choose the post sidebar and it’s position, this will apply globally to all the post which are part of the CPT for which you are setting this.
-You can override this option from the post individual settings located into the post editing section.
+- Custom sidebar + position – choose the post sidebar and its position, and this will be applied globally to all the posts which are part of the CPT for which you are setting this.
+You can override this option from the post individual settings located in the post editing section.